 If a child of a parent who is mosaic for TSC inherits the faulty TSC gene copy, they may be more severely affected by TSC than their parent.
 This is because the child has the faulty gene in all the cells of their body, while their parent only has the faulty gene in some cells.
 That child also has a 50% risk of passing on the faulty gene copy to his or her children.

 TSC does not ‘skip generations’.
 However sometimes the features of the condition are so subtle that individuals do not realise they have TSC.
+This is the reason that the guidelines for people newly diagnosed with TSC are to review the newly diagnosed individual’s nearest three generations (siblings, parents, and either children or grandparents).
 An assessment by a skin specialist (dermatologist), eye doctor (ophthalmologist) and genetics doctor (clinical geneticist) may be useful in either confirming or ruling out that someone is affected with TSC.

 Even though TSC is a genetic condition, genetic testing is not needed to diagnose the condition.
 Most people with TSC will have enough physical signs of the condition for a specialist to diagnose them with confidence.